-Welcome to our section on perch fishing tips.
-The information in this section will give you everything you need to know about perch and perch fishing.
-It won’t matter if you’re just starting out with fishing or if you’ve been fishing for 30 years, the information in this section will make you a better perch fisherman.
-You’ll be able to start off by learning basic information about perch, followed by some of the best perch fishing tips available to us.
-Along with that you’ll also be able to see the all-time perch fishing records, basic facts about perch and a list resources for further research into perch fishing.
+The information on this page will give you everything you need to know about perch and perch fishing.
+It won’t matter if you’re just starting out with fishing or if you’ve been fishing for 30 years— our tips will make you a better perch fisherman.
+You’ll start off by learning basic information about perch, followed by some of the best perch fishing tips available to us.
+In addition you’ll also be able to see the all-time perch fishing records, basic facts about perch and more.

 - Perch Fishing Tips, Tricks and Techniques

 - Perch All-Tackle World Fishing Records